-- Following the listing of Objectives and Suggested Activities, you will find a series of sample activities created by experienced teachers of the Core Curriculum. - Each activity is designed to achieve one or more learning objectives. - Activities are designed to use a variety of Instructional Methods and Learning Tools, to address the varied capacities and capabilities of diverse learners. - A lesson may consist of only a few, or many activities, depending on the time available for your classes and the capabilities of your students. - A complete lesson includes activities that address objectives from all four components of the Core Curriculum Learning Framework-Knowledge, Wisdom, Spiritual Perception, and Eloquent Speech. - Using the Lesson Planning Template located in the Appendix, pages 167-68, you can create lessons that will engage the interest, curiosity, and attention of your students, increase their knowledge, and build their skills of service.
+Following the listing of Objectives and Suggested Activities, you will find a series of sample activities created by experienced teachers of the Core Curriculum.

+Each activity is designed to achieve one or more learning objectives.

+Activities are designed to use a variety of Instructional Methods and Learning Tools, to address the varied capacities and capabilities of diverse learners.

+A lesson may consist of only a few, or many activities, depending on the time available for your classes and the capabilities of your students.

+To achieve the learning goal, address objectives from all four components of the Core Curriculum Learning Framework-Knowledge, Wisdom, Spiritual Perception, and Eloquent Speech over a series of two or more lessons.

+Using the Lesson Planning Template located in the Appendix, pages 193-94, you can create lessons that will engage the interest, curiosity, and attention of your students, increase their knowledge, and build their skills of service.